Estimation and Inference for High Dimensional Generalized Linear Models: A Splitting and Smoothing Approach: Appendix A: Proofs of Theorems

 \section{Appendix A: Proofs of Theorems}

 \begin{proof}of Theorem \ref{thm1}:

 From the data split, $\bD_1$ and $\bD_2$ are mutually exclusive, thus $S$, from $\bD_2$, is independent of $\bD_1 = (\bY^1,\bX^1)$.
-We show the asymptotics of $\widetilde{\bbeta}^1$ in (\ref{onetime}), with diverging number of parameters $p_s$.
-We will use the techniques and results from \cite{he2000parameters,niemiro1992asymptotics} for the uniform convergence with respect to $S$, $X^1$ and $j$.

-Without loss of generality, and to simplify notations, we let $j=1\in S$, then $S_{+j} = S$.
-The argument is the same for any other $j$.
-Recall that
+We show the asymptotics of $\widetilde{\bbeta}_{S_{+j} }$ in (\ref{onetime}) with a diverging number of parameters $p_s$, by using the techniques and results from \cite{he2000parameters,niemiro1992asymptotics}.
+Without loss of generality, and to simplify notation, we let $j=1\in S$.
+Then $S_{+j} = S$.
+The argument is the same if $1\notin S$ and for any other $j$.